 Governance & Project Control

-- Nonexistence of project charter and supporting business case.
+- Nonexistent project charter supporting the business case.

 - Insufficient financial budget.

-- Incessant poor decision-making on project problem and risk resolution.
+- Poor decisions on project problems and risk resolution.

 - Under-detailed technical specifications.